Easy A: Plot

 The church youth group, now including Rhiannon, begins harassing Olive in an attempt to get her to drop out of school.
-She goes on a date with Rhiannon's crush Anson, which ends with her storming off angrily after he tries bribing her to actually have sex with him and not just claim that she did.
+She goes on a date with Rhiannon's crush, Anson, which ends with her storming off angrily after he tries bribing her to actually have sex with him and not just claim that she did.
 Olive reconnects with Todd, her childhood crush and the school mascot, who says he does not believe the rumors because she lied for him when he was not ready for his first kiss years ago.
 She asks everyone who paid her to admit the truth, but nobody is willing to relinquish their newfound reputations.
 When Mrs. Griffith refuses to admit to her affair with Micah, Olive threatens to expose her; Mrs. Griffith says no one would believe her.
 Olive immediately informs Mr. Griffith, who subsequently separates from his wife.

 After talking with her mother, Olive comes up with a plan – she performs a song-and-dance number at a pep rally to draw people's attention and tells them to watch her webcast that night, promising an online sex show with Todd.
-However, the webcast has served as the frame story for the film.
-As Olive is concluding her webcast, Todd comes by her house riding a lawn mower.
+In actuality, Olive uses the webcast to explain the truth of what happened, which has served as the frame story for the film.
+As Olive is concluding her webcast, Todd comes by her house riding a lawnmower.
 She signs off by saying that she may lose her virginity to him eventually, but whether she does or not is "nobody's goddamn business".
-Olive texts Rhiannon and apologizes for lying to her.
+Olive texts a tearful Rhiannon and apologizes for lying to her.
 She goes outside to meet Todd, and they kiss before riding off on the lawn mower.